MinecraftForkage/MinecraftForkage/README.md

 1. Clone this repository.

-2. Run `git submodule update --init --recursive`.

-  If the above command fails with an error similar to:

-	fatal: Not a git repository: ../../../..//c/mcf-test/.git/modules/BuildTools/modules/BON
-	Failed to recurse into submodule path 'BuildTools'

-  then update Git (or Git For Windows), delete everything, and start again from step 1.

 3. Run `ant extractsrc` and wait.
 You can set up the Eclipse workspace while this completes.
   You need an Internet connection for this step.